 I don’t own this one, but some friends do, and they seem to like it, so I thought I would list it as an option for those who want ultra-high quality.

 Just keep an eye on that shipping price.
-It can be a bit expensive if you’re out here in Asia like I am.
+It can be quite expensive if you’re in Asia, as I am.
 You’ll also want to grab the new MK 4.

 Nisi Filter For Fujifilm X100VI